illinoisdata/kishu/README.md

 <br>

 ### Undoable Notebook Workflow
-**Automatic Tracking**: Once initialized, Kishu will start automatically saving the variable state after each cell execution.
-**Undoing a cell execution:** To undo your latest cell execution, you can use the `Kishu > Initialize/Re-attach` option under the `Kishu` tab or in the Jupyter command palette.
+**Undoing a cell execution:** Once initialized, Kishu will start automatically saving the variable state after each cell execution.
+To undo your latest cell execution, you can use the `Kishu > Initialize/Re-attach` option under the `Kishu` tab or in the Jupyter command palette.
 Alternatively, you can use the shortcut `Ctrl+K then Ctrl+Z` / `⌘+K then ⌘+Z`.

 <br>
 <div align="center">